nypublicradio/ember-hifi/README.md

 Moves the playhead of the current sound backwards by duration (in ms)

 - `load(urlsOrPromise, options)`
 Tries each hifi connection with each url and returns the ready `sound` from the first combination that works.
-The sound is cached internally so on subsequent load requests with the same url, the already prepared sound will be returned.
+The sound is cached internally so on subsequent load requests with the same url the already prepared sound will be returned.
 Calling `play` on the returned sound will start playback immediately.

 ###### Gettable/Settable Properties
 - `volume`          (integer, 0-100)